 - Does not have wrist rest

-- No media or volume keys
+- No dedicated media keys

-You can adjust a handful of lighting options such as the backlight brightness, backlight direction, and other lighting effects such as:
+The RGB feature lets you adjust a handful of lighting options such as the backlight brightness, backlight direction, and other lighting effects such as:

 - Steady on

 - Slide diagonally

 Overall, this keyboard is worth every dollar.
 If you’re on a budget and want a mechanical keyboard, The K552-R is a solid choice.

 Corsair K55 RGB

 - Highly responsive for a membrane keyboard

 - Multi-key anti-ghosting

 - Membrane switches